top of page

 PARTICIPATION POLICY

 ELCA takes seriously the commitments of our student-athletes.
 We believe honoring commitments is essential throughout life, in marriage, family, church, career, and other areas.
 We believe athletics helps foster a spirit of genuine commitment.
 Quitting a team for reasons other than medical or family matters contradicts all we teach about what a Kingdom Athlete should be.
-A student should never quit a sport in the middle of the season regardless of how justified he may feel their reasons to be.
+A student should never quit a sport in the middle of the season regardless of how justified he/she may feel their reasons to be.
 We encourage all students and parents to “stick it out”.
 It is our desire to work with parents in teaching student’s perseverance, commitment, loyalty and fortitude.
 You never know what God has in store for your family.
-Any student who quits a sport will be billed for anything ordered and not be allowed to start the next sport unless released by the Head Coach.
+Any student who quits a sport after the try-out period (5 days) will still be responsible for the athletic fee and be ineligible to begin the next sport, join another in-season team, or participate in off-season training with another sport until the season of the sport he/she quit is over.

 ACADEMIC WORK